laurirasanen/groundfix/README.md

 # rampbugfix

-A Sourcemod plugin intended to fix inconsistent ramps in tf2.
+A Sourcemod plugin for preventing some ramp bugs.